NatemcM/backgroundJS/README.md

 # backgroundJS
 We're programmers, we're lazy!
-So instead of writting out inline CSS why not just define some data-attributes in your HTML. backgroundJS is a super simple jQuery plugin (for now, a standalone JS version is in the works) that allows you to use HTML5 data attributes to define a background image.
+So instead of writing out inline CSS why not just define some data-attributes in your HTML. backgroundJS is a super simple jQuery plugin (for now, a standalone JS version is in the works) that allows you to use HTML5 data attributes to define a background image.

 ## Usage
 ```HTML